RokZabukovec/Basic-Library-System-with-txt-database/README.md

 * Video
 * Magazine

-File with "main" function is ui.java which holds logic for a CLI with switch/case statments
+File with "main" function is ui.java which holds logic for a CLI with switch/case statments.